Relations with Russia

 NATO followed developments in Ukraine closely from the beginning of the crisis, which has had serious implications for NATO-Russia relations.

 After Russia’s illegal and illegitimate annexation of Crimea in March 2014, the Alliance took immediate steps in terms of its relations with Russia.
 It suspended the planning for its first NATO-Russia joint mission and put the entire range of NATO-Russia cooperation under review.
-In April 2014, NATO foreign ministers decided to suspend all practical civilian and military cooperation with Russia but to maintain political contacts at the level of ambassadors and above, to allow NATO and Russia to exchange views, first and foremost on this crisis (since the crisis began, the NATO-Russia Council (NRC) has convened three times and the Euro-Atlantic Partnership Council (EAPC) twice).
-In June 2014, Allied ministers agreed to maintain the suspension of cooperation with Russia and this continues to today. .
+In April 2014, NATO foreign ministers decided to suspend all practical civilian and military cooperation with Russia but to maintain political contacts at the level of ambassadors and above, to allow NATO and Russia to exchange views, first and foremost on the crisis in Ukraine.
+While the suspension of cooperation with Russia continues today, channels of political dialogue and military communication are being kept open.
+The NATO-Russia Council (NRC) is meeting periodically on the basis of reciprocity – it is an important forum for dialogue and information exchange, to reduce misunderstandings and increase predictability.

 NATO has identified ways to transfer those cooperative projects that impact on third parties, in particular the NRC Counter-Narcotics Training Project, to other non-NRC mechanisms or structures.